Garage Floor Epoxy Installers in Vancouver, BC

 Pricing & Value

-Garage floors are priced based on scope, preparation requirements, and finish selection, not just square footage.
-Two garages can be identical in size but require different prep depending on oil saturation, old coatings, crack repair, and moisture.
+Garage floors are priced based on scope, preparation requirements, and finish selection — not just square footage.
+Two garages can be identical in size but require different prep depending on old coatings, crack repair, oil saturation, and moisture.

 Concrete condition and preparation needs